The University of Mississippi’s theater program presented Rodgers and Hammerstein’s Broadway adaptation of “Cinderella” at the Ford Center Nov. 15-17.

 “What intrigued me most was how this version allowed us to honor the timeless magic of Cinderella while simultaneously reexamining its themes with a contemporary lens,” Carden said.
 “The story is deeply familiar to audiences, but this interpretation gave us the opportunity to challenge traditional archetypes and embrace a playful self-awareness.”

 The musical, while consistently swinging for the fences by grappling with the idea of revolution, never seemed bogged down in its inventiveness.
-Rather, it thrived in its more challenging and spectacle based moments, including a bevy of exciting musical numbers such as “In My Own Little Corner,” “Ten Minutes Ago” and “Impossible/It’s Possible”.
+Rather, it thrived in its more challenging and spectacle-based moments, including a bevy of exciting musical numbers such as “In My Own Little Corner,” “Ten Minutes Ago” and “Impossible/It’s Possible”.

-“Roughly 20-30 of my family members traveled to Oxford, Mississippi to see the show this weekend,” Glasser said.
+“Roughly 20-30 of my family members traveled to Oxford, Mississippi, to see the show this weekend,” Glasser said.
 “While I didn’t get to see them a lot outside of the performance, knowing that the shows this weekend helped create a family reunion and great memories for them is super special to me.”

-Another aspect of the show that entranced audience members and performers alike were the stunts and dance numbers.
+Other aspects of the show that entranced audience members and performers alike were the stunts and dance numbers.
 Carden said that the stunts, choreographed by Joe Jackson, were integral to the show.

 “Working on the stunts was both thrilling and a challenge,” Carden said.
 “The primary focus was ensuring safety while maintaining the fluidity of the blocking and storytelling.
 The stunts weren’t just spectacle, they were integral to the narrative, so it was important that they enhanced the energy and the flow of the scenes.”